 I’m HPV positive…what do I do now?

-This is a thought on the mind of anyone who gets an HPV positive diagnosis.
+This is a thought on the mind of many people who get diagnosed with HPV.

 With the risks for cervical cancer and other complications, the future may seem grey.

-Most people feel a fear of judgement from anyone who may find out, causing them to keep their diagnosis hidden.
-This can create a cascade of events surround a negative outlook.
+Most people feel a fear of judgment from anyone who may find out, causing them to keep their diagnosis hidden.
+This can create a cascade of events surrounding a negative outlook.